 Further information provided by the department

-Special features regarding teachingThe Schumpeter School of Business and Economics is the result of programmatic profiling of the Faculty of Economics at the Universität Wuppertal.
-Its main features include the discussion of Joseph A. Schumpeter's principles, structural change, innovative company concepts, innovation-promoting market structures and legal aspects of innovation.
+Special features regarding teachingThe Schumpeter School of Business and Economics is the result of a programmatic profiling of the Faculty of Economics at the University of Wuppertal.
+Amongst its key features are its involvement with the teachings of Joseph A. Schumpeter, structural change, innovative corporate concepts, innovation-promoting market structures and legal aspects of innovations.

 Special features regarding the international orientationStudents can choose from a large number of English-taught courses.
-Students wishing to take a semester abroad can choose attractive places at partner universities in and outside of Europe.
+The faculty offers students who want to spend a semester abroad attractive study places at partner universities within and outside the European borders.
 The department's own centre for international contacts with its extensive services is available to students to advise them on the planning for studying abroad.
 Students who spend a semester abroad at a non-partner university are supported by the department, such as on matters relating to the recognition of international credits.

-Special features regarding the equipmentIn the Faculty, there are two fundamentally modernised CIP rooms with relevant software for teaching and study support.
+Special features regarding the equipmentThe faculty has two modern computer rooms with relevant (statistics / survey / eye tracking) software for teaching and learning support.
 Students can also use these areas during free periods.
-Furthermore, all seminar rooms are equipped with modern projectors and there is a Bloomberg terminal available.
-There is a start-up centre with multimedia-equipped rooms.
-Finally, there is WiFi throughout the University, as well as various workstations for free use.
+Furthermore, all seminar rooms are equipped with modern event technology.
+There are also access to various databases for teaching and research purposes (e.g. Thomson Reuters).
+There is a start-up centre and an innovation laboratory (co-working space).
+Finally, there is WiFi throughout the university, as well as various workstations for free use.

 Other special featuresThe Faculty attaches great importance to providing good support for students.
-In addition to guidance services such as the Academic Course Guidance Service and the Centre for International Contacts, lectures by practitioners provide links to practical experience.
-The faculty's young professors conduct research and teach in thematically related fields of expertise.
+In addition to counselling services such as student counselling and the centre for international contacts, lectures by practitioners and lecturers ensure practical relevance.
+The professorship researches and teaches in thematically related fields of competence.
 The exploration of structural change, corporate concepts and market structures that promote innovation is a primary concern and forms the basis for a Schumpeterian approach in research and teaching.
 In addition, a foundation assists the Faculty with both financial and ideological support.